-This PEP proposes a feature to transparently defer the execution of imported modules until the moment when an imported object is first used.
+This PEP proposes a feature to transparently defer the finding and execution of imported modules until the moment when an imported object is first used.
 Since Python programs commonly import many more modules than a single invocation of the program is likely to use in practice, lazy imports can greatly reduce the overall number of modules loaded, improving startup time and memory usage.
 Lazy imports also mostly eliminate the risk of import cycles.

 Common Python code style prefers imports at module level, so they don’t have to be repeated within each scope the imported object is used in, and to avoid the inefficiency of repeated execution of the import system at runtime.
 This means that importing the main module of a program typically results in an immediate cascade of imports of most or all of the modules that may ever be needed by the program.

 Consider the example of a Python command line program (CLI) with a number of subcommands.
 Each subcommand may perform different tasks, requiring the import